 Painting our Split Level Remodel White & Landscaping

-We took down all the bushes & trees that were up against the house.
+We took down all the bushes & trees that were up against our split level house.

 We changed out & moved the old porch columns so they were not blocking the big bow window & looked more substantial.